Gary Russell Libby: Career

-Libby continues to teach and lecture at Stetson University as a Visiting Professor / Guest Curator and also guest lectures for the Honors College at the University of Florida as adjunct lecturer.
+Libby continues to teach and lecture at Stetson University as a Visiting Professor / Guest Curator and also guest lectures for the Honors College at the University of Florida as an adjunct lecturer.

 Personal life and public service

 Gary R. Libby lives in a restored National Register Colonial Revival House built in 1925 in Daytona Beach.
-He is active in a number of area heritage, arts and cultural organizations and was selected as a Daytona Beach Hometown Hero in 2016.
+He is active in several heritage, arts, and cultural organizations and was selected as a Daytona Beach Hometown Hero in 2016.

-Libby is past secretary of the Florida Association of Museums and received their Lifetime Achievement Award in 1998.
-He is a two-time past president of the Florida Art Museum Directors Association who presented him with their Lifetime Achievement Award in 2000.
+Libby is the past secretary of the Florida Association of Museums and received their Lifetime Achievement Award in 1998.
+He is a two-time past president of the Florida Art Museum Directors Association, who was presented with their Lifetime Achievement Award in 2000.
 Also in 2000, he was awarded the National Community Service Award by the National Junior Leagues of America.
-Libby was appointed to the Florida Arts Council through a gubernatorial appointment, 2005-2007.
-He served as a Trustee at Stetson University, 2008-2011.
+Libby was appointed to the Florida Arts Council through a gubernatorial appointment, 2005–2007.
+He served as a trustee at Stetson University from 2008 to 2011.
 In 2012, he was elected to the University of Florida Foundation.
-Libby was elected to the Board of Visitors at the Cornell Fine Art Museum at Rollins College, Winter Park, Florida, 2014, and chaired the Exhibitions Committee.
+Libby was elected to the Board of Visitors at the Cornell Fine Art Museum at Rollins College, Winter Park, Florida, in 2014 and chaired the Exhibitions Committee.
 In 2014, he was selected as the citywide Mayoral representative to the Daytona Beach Charter Review Commission.
-He also was elected to the City of Daytona Beach Board of Adjustments in 2016.
+He was also elected to the City of Daytona Beach Board of Adjustments in 2016.